mspass-team/mspass/docs/source/user_manual/data_object_design_concepts.rst

    be implemented in a compiled language.

 | The MsPASS C++ api for Metadata has methods that are dogmatic about type
   and methods that can take anything.
-Core support is for provided for types supported by all database engines:  real numbers (float or double), integers (32 or 64 bit), strings (currently assumed to be UTF-8), and booleans.
+Core support is provided for types supported by all database engines:  real numbers (float or double), integers (32 or 64 bit), strings (currently assumed to be UTF-8), and booleans.
 These functions are dogmatic and strongly